apache/mynewt-core/docs/introduction/arduino_zero_original.md

-## Blinky, your "Hello World!", on Arduino Zero
+## Blinky, your "Hello World!", on Arduino Zero (Original Markdown)

 Learn how to use packages from a default application repository of Mynewt to build your first *Hello World* application (Blinky) on a target board.
 Once built using the *newt* tool, this application will blink the LED lights on the target board.